 Since this Learning Stories method was developed, many researchers (e.g. Needham, 2007; Smith, 1999) have been interested in looking at different concepts of the approach, such as the benefits of using Learning Stories (Carr et al., 1999), how to apply Learning Stories in the classroom, the role of the teacher in Learning Stories and how to use Learning Stories to plan a good learning program for each child (Carr, 2001).
-However, This research allowed me to learn about Learning Stories and provided me with strategies to train teachers to tailor this approach for use in Saudi Arabia's early childhood settings.
+However, through my preliminary reading and researching, I found nothing about how to teach about Learning Stories in the university and how to train students to become early childhood teachers who use Learning Stories as an assessment approach professionally.
+This was the first reason I decided to do my research in this particular area.
+The second is that I came to Australia to seek new educational concepts and techniques to take back with me to my country (Saudi Arabia).
+This research allowed me to learn about Learning Stories and provided me with strategies to train teachers to tailor this approach for use in Saudi Arabia's early childhood settings.